 In the past, anesthesia was injected into the eye to numb the area.
 Modern cataract surgery NY and NJ today uses only topical anesthesia in the form of eye drops.
 Topical anesthesia has several benefits – primarily the absence of pain.
 The results from the surgery also appear faster and some may be immediate.

 Patients who only have topical anesthesia do not have to wear a patch on their eye following surgery, and they do not have to stop taking blood thinners prior to surgery.
-At the 5th Avenue Eye Center, cataract surgery NY or NJ is an outpatient procedure, recovery is quick, and patients can usually go home within a few hours.
+At the Cohen Eye Institute, cataract surgery NY or NJ is an outpatient procedure, recovery is quick, and patients can usually go home within a few hours.

 A Smaller, Safer Incision